-NJ Fibershed is working to create a network among fiber artisans and fiber farmers raising small flocks of sheep, alpacas, goats, and other fiber animals in the state of New Jersey.
+NJ Fibershed is working to create a network among textile artisans and fiber farmers raising small flocks of sheep, alpacas, goats, and other fiber animals in New Jersey and eastern Pennsylvania.
 Our goal is to promote face-to-face relationships between fiber animals, farmers, and fiber artists within our community.
-NJ Fibershed provides educational programs focused on small-scale fiber farming, such as animal care and fiber-processing, and we organize community outreach events for current and aspiring fiber farmers.
+NJ Fibershed provides educational programs to support small-scale fiber farming, such as animal care and fiber processing.
+We organize community outreach events for current and aspiring fiber farmers, and offer fiber arts workshops focusing on utilizing ecologically sustainable materials and practices.

 We invite you, if you raise fiber animals and want to learn about processing fiber, if you’re a fiber artist in NJ looking for local fibers, or if you’re simply curious about what the day of a fiber farmer really entails.
 Join us by signing up for our quarterly newsletter, or support us through your membership.

 NJ Fibershed is committed to providing a climate of purposeful inclusion of safety and welcome to all historically marginalized peoples.
-We value the diversity of racial and cultural identity and background, nationality, sexual and affectional orientation, gender identity and its expression, religious background and belief, marital status, family structure, age, mental and physical health and ability, political perspective, and educational and socioeconomic status.
+We value the diversity of racial and cultural identity, sexual and affectional orientation, gender identity and its expression, religious background and belief, age, mental and physical health and ability, and educational and socioeconomic status.

-— NJ Fibershed Board Members: Rehanna Azimi, Nekell Bjorn, Anne Choi, Laura Chandler, Andi Holladay, Andrea Peart, Sue Posbergh,
+NJ Fibershed Board Members: Rehanna Azimi, Nekell Bjorn, Anne Choi, Laura Chandler, Andrea Peart, Sue Posbergh, Jessica Vallee-Vasquez.

 What is a Fibershed?